-Email addresses entered into the Email field on a HubSpot form are immediately validated by HubSpot.
-If the email address is not valid (does not exist, is misspelled, etc.), the form cannot be submitted.
+When a visitor enters their email address into the default email field on a HubSpot form, it is automatically validated by HubSpot.
+If the email address is not formatted correctly, or if the email has globally bounced, the form cannot be submitted.

-CAPTCHA adds a step to your form verifying that a visitor is not a robot before they can submit the form.
+Enabling CAPTCHA adds a step to your form verifying that a visitor is not a robot, before they can submit the form.
 To enable CAPTCHA on a form:

 In your HubSpot account, navigate to Marketing > Lead Capture > Forms.

-In the left pane, locate the Other Form Elements section and click to toggle the Captcha (SPAM Prevention) switch on.
+In the left pane, under the Other Form Elements section, click to toggle the Captcha (SPAM Prevention) switch on.

-if your regular form or pop-up form includes a follow-up email, a CAPTCHA will automatically be added to the form.
-To remove the CAPTCHA from the form, delete the follow-up emails in the Follow-up tab of the form editor.
+If your regular form or pop-up form includes a follow-up email, a CAPTCHA will automatically be added to the form.
+To remove the CAPTCHA from the form, delete the follow-up emails in the Automation tab of the form editor.

 If CAPTCHA has been enabled on the form, form submissions from the Submit data for a form API or other form integrations will not be accepted.